 These sweet treats come from wholenewmom.com and Adrienne has done a great job with how they look.
 The cute little treats have a lot of advantages, especially as they manage to be egg, grain, sugar and dairy free – which is quite a mouthful really.
 So, this would be a cool dessert for people who are sensitive about what they eat.

 Raw Vegan Mac and Cheese

 If you’re following a raw diet, macaroni and cheese is one of many foods that you can’t have any more.
 But, cooks (and bloggers) do tend to get very creative – so you can approximate dishes all your favorite and familiar foods like macaroni and cheese.
 This recipe, from naturallyashley.com, is also vegan, but don’t be put off.
-The end result might not be macaroni and cheese, but the recipe still replicates the flavor and the texture of that dish pretty well.
+The end result might not actually be macaroni and cheese, but the recipe still replicates the flavor and the texture of that dish pretty well.
 You can also add some spices to dress it up and make it fancy.

 Raw Vegan Mango Ice Cream